 You may also like: 30 famous student protests

-A Symphony With Sidney
+A symphony with Sidney

 This shot of Sidney Bechet, Freddie Moore, and Lloyd Phillips was taken at Jimmy Ryan’s club in midtown Manhattan, circa June 1947.
-Bechet, a clarinetist and sax player with an infamously erratic temperament, is considered a father of jazz and was one of the firsts to record a solo jazz record.
+Bechet, a clarinetist and sax player with an infamously erratic temperament, is considered a father of jazz and was one of the first to record a solo jazz record.